AryaDK153/funcpro-mini-project/README.md

     1. **Recursive functions** replacing loops like for and while.

         Example:
         “foldr” (fold from right to left).
-Works by operating on the last 2 elements of a given list and recursively operate on the rest of the list.
+Works by operating on the last element of a given list with an initial value and recursively operate on the rest of the list with the result from previous operations.
     2. **Pattern generalization**.
 HOFs should be defined in common patterns to be used in many different situations.
-        Example: “filter condition xs”
+        Example:

+        ```filter :: (a -> Bool) -> [a] -> [a]
+        filter _ [] = []
+        filter p (x:xs)
+          | p x       = x : filter p xs
+          | otherwise = filter p xs
+        ```

-        "filter" is a HOF in itself, but "filter _ xs" is considered a common pattern.
-        "condition" on the other hand is a flexible argument, which in this case, any function that creates boolean to be used in filtering.
+        Applying condition "p" to every element of x recursively is considered a common pattern.  "p" on the other hand is a flexible argument, which in this case, any function that creates boolean to be used in filtering.
 2. Composition

     In math, there is a concept of passing the result of a function straight to the next function as input.
 This type of continuous and sequential operation is called a composition and can be written as the formula below: